kevinwatson/hobbyist-radio-book/040-chapter-03.md

 | 20 | 462.6750 | 50 |
 | 21 | 462.7000 | 50 |
 | 22 | 462.7250 | 50 |

+In addition to the pre-programmed channels, GMRS stations are also allowed to use repeaters on an additional set of frequencies.
+As we'll discuss later, repeaters give users a much wider transmission range.

 _**Table 3-2**_ GMRS Repeater Frequencies